MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 };
 ```
 *Purpose:*
 The purpose of this function is to extract data from an HTML table on the page.
 Specifically, it retrieves the data from all the rows of the table (excluding the header), returning it in a structured format (as a JSON string).
-This is useful when you want to extract the contents of a table for validation or further processing in your tests.
+This is useful when you want to extract the contents of a table for validation or further processing in our tests.

 *Parameters:*